Is stupider a word?

 It turns out stupider is an actual word.
 Stupider and more stupid are both comparative forms of the adjective

 .
 They can be used interchangeably.
-In the English language, stupid is one of just a few adjectives that have two grammatically correct options for their comparative form.
-The superlative forms of stupid are stupidest and most stupid.
+In the English language, stupid is one of just a few adjectives that have two grammatically-correct options for their comparative form.
+(In case you were wondering, the superlative forms of stupid are stupidest and most stupid).

 When you want to compare two nouns, you can use a comparative adjective.
 For example, in the sentence “Sam is bigger than Sally,” the adjective bigger is comparative.
 It tells you that Sam is larger in size than Sally.